xhu88/House-Prices-Project/README.md

 | BsmtQual_Ex       | 0.553           |
 | TotRmsAbvGrd      | 0.534           |

-* Stronggest correlation( r= 0.791), emphasing that the overall quality of the property is the most influential feature on the model.
+* Strongest correlation( r= 0.791), emphasizing that the property's overall quality is the model's most influential feature.

 ## Residual Analysis
 * Residuals in the model are centerd around y=0, indicating a good fit.